-The current land use is grazing and residential land and after rehabilitation of all disturbed area as a result of prospecting activities, the area will be returned to its original state and can again be used as a grazing land.
-During the prospecting period the area which is going to be prospected will be fenced off in order to restrict any access of farm animals and human beings into the excavations and boreholes to be prospected.
+The current land use is livestock farming/grazing land and after rehabilitation of all disturbed area as a result of prospecting activities, the area will be returned to its original state and can again be used as a grazing land.
+During the prospecting period the area which is going to be prospected will be fenced off in order to avoid any access of game animals into the excavations and boreholes to be prospected.
 No poaching of game animals will be allowed.
-There will be no prospecting activities that will take place within 100m from any housed or structure and resident will be consulted when drilling will take place.
-Concurrent rehabilitation will take place meaning that only one trench will be excavated and rehabilitated before moving to the next trench.
-Time frames for prospecting will be provided to the lawful occupiers and no activities will take place during the night.

-The farm owners and the adjacent farm owner may be impacted on by the visual, noise and dust generated from the proposed prospecting of diamonds.
+The far owners and the adjacent farm owner may be impacted on by the visual, noise and dust generated from the proposed prospecting of diamonds.
 Therefore, looking at the extent of the proposed prospecting activities to be conducted and the proposed mitigations for managing the negative environmental impacts, most of the impact will be rated as low.